Paperspace/fastai-docker/fastai-fastbook/README.md

 `sudo docker build -t paperspace/fastai .`

-## Pre-built runtimes
+## Docker images (pre-built runtimes)

-You can also just run the following without having to build the entire container yourself.
-This will pull the container from Docker Hub.
+You can also just run the following command without having to build the Docker image yourself.
+This will pull the Docker image from Docker Hub:

 `sudo docker run --gpus all -d -p 8888:8888 paperspace/fastai:2.0-fastbook-2021-11-12 /run.sh`